Selubi/selubi.github.io/docs/python/multithreading.md

 Multithreading comes in different shapes.
 In this note we discussed an example of multithreading usage for server automations.

-We started with a basic syntax and addresses each problem little by little, and in the end we have an easily extensible multithreaded code that produces easily debuggable log.
+We started with a basic syntax and address each problem little by little, and in the end we have an easily extensible multithreaded code that produces easily debuggable log.
 We also show that this approach is great for re-using existing single-threaded functions and making it multithreaded.

 In a real-world deployment, scripts like this may be run either by trigger or periodically by a CI/CD tool like Jenkins.
-It will also most probably receive a config and the servers to benchmark from somewhere.
+It will also most probably receive a config and the servers to benchmark from somewhere and do something to the servers that failed the benchmark.

 Last updated: November 15, 2023